-Red One are the best in the field for 4K and the original pioneers of 4K video production.
-The 4k cameras made by Red are some of best available today.
+Red One is the best in the field for 4K and the original pioneers of 4K video production.
+The 4k cameras made by Red are some of the best available today.
 If you have a budget of $30,000+ then you will definitely want to take a look at Red One 4k cameras.

 A Guide to Choosing a Professional 4K Camera

 Although anyone can own a professional 4K camcorder, the equipment is best left to the hands of the pros.
 It is designed for a specific purpose, after all, and using it accordingly can make a huge difference.
 While consumer cameras are designed with a home-user in mind, a professional camera is intended for someone who uses it as a tool to generate income or produce high quality videos.
 It is what you need when you want videos with uncompromising quality.